Infineon/TARGET_PMG1-CY7113/README.md

 ### Kit Features:

 * USB PD 3.0 compliant Sink which can support up to 100W (20V, 5A) of power consumption.
-* Support for two self-capacitance based CAPSENSE buttons and one 5-segment slider.
+* Support for two self-capacitance based CAPSENSE™ buttons and one 5-segment slider.
 * USB bus powered operation.
 * KitProg3 based programming and debug interface.
 * Access to the pins of PMG1-S3 silicon (CYPM1311-48LQXI) in hardware and support for BSP, HAL, PDL and Middleware in Modus Toolbox.